parcel-port/Zappy.API/v2.0/Consignment/README.md

 ## Required Parameters:
 * quoteRequestId [Require, value from /api/2.0/rate]
-* carrierMethodId [Require, value from /api/2.0/rate, e.g. "CPOLTPA5"]
+* carrierMethodId [Require, value from /api/2.0/rate, e.g. "CPOLTPA5".
+Refer to the table 'Carrier and Carrier Method' in the Rate endpoint]

 *Booking*
 - **pickupOption** [Optional, 0 or 1, default 1 for booking later, 0 if booking now]